hyperboly/dotfiles/README.md

 # Notes
 - This is a bare git repo, so treat it like so
 - I am currently using i3, so use qtile and awesome with care; a lot will break
+- Scripts in `~/.local/bin` require their own dependencies

+# XSS-Lock
-- To activate i3lock, enter the following
+- To temporarily activate i3lock, enter the following
     ```sh
     xset 600
     xset -dpms